Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 ### Notebooks

 Before jumping into the scipts, it might be useful to play around with functions for each script via notebook.
+The notebooks contain examples and comments that may be useful for understanding and altering the code as needed.
 The notebooks are as follows:
 - `CoralNet_Download.ipynb` - Notebook for downloading data from CoralNet.
 - `CoralNet_Uplod.ipynb` - Notebook for uploading data to CoralNet.
 - `CoralNet_API.ipynb` - Notebook for making predictions via CoralNet's API.

+**Pull requests are welcome!**